Triple J's King of Air DJing is a Lismore student

 The video of the call has been seen more than 130 thousand times on Triple J's Facebook page.

-Originally from Yepoon in Queensland, Jowsey said he is still recovering from a wild weekend in Brisbane, and confirmed the now famous two-liner is one of the ways he generally answers the phone.
+Originally from Yeppoon in Queensland, Jowsey said he is still recovering from a wild weekend in Brisbane, and confirmed the now famous two-liner is one of the ways he generally answers the phone.

 "I've got a few ways to answer the phone, usually to my friends," he said.